rexwalyash/rexwalyash/README.md

-- 👋 Hi, I’m @rexwalyash
+-  Hi, I’m @rexwalyash
-- 👀 I’m interested in Data Science Jobs.
+- I’m interested in Data Science Jobs.
 - Currently studying Advanced Machine Learning.
-- 🌱 I’m currently working on real world datasets, performing EDA and Feature Engineering to prepare for Machine Learning.
+- I’m currently working on real world datasets, performing EDA and Feature Engineering to prepare for Machine Learning.
-- 💞️ I’m looking for a full time job.
+- I’m looking for a full time job.
-- 📫 How to reach me ...email- rexwalyash24@gmail.com, mobile- +1 6602387129
+- reach me ...email- rexwalyash24@gmail.com, mobile- +1 6602387129

 <!---
 rexwalyash/rexwalyash is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.